bfeif/personal-website/content/posts/refactoring-a-data-scientists-survival-guide.md

 ## A Tale of Two Programmers

 Joe and Jane are university students taking the same "Introduction to Programming" course, and they've just been given the final project: build a Tetris clone!
-Both nervous that they will complete such a big project in time, they both go home and get started right away.
+Nervous that they will complete such a big project in time, they both go home and get started right away.

 <img src="/images/tetris.jpg" alt="drawing" width="200"/>
 <!-- https://publicdomainvectors.org/en/free-clipart/3D-Tetris-blocks-vector-illustration/6089.html -->

 Joe starts writing code, and he quickly completes the code for the game initiation, and even implements the "L" piece!
 Things are going well, but as he goes to implement more of the Tetris pieces, he finds that each one takes longer and longer to write.
 Every time he tries to write the code for a new Tetris piece, he finds that it's harder and harder to fit it in to the already-existing code.
 What's more, every time he adds new code, bugs pop up in unexpected places that take increasingly long to fix, to the point that he wishes he could start over.
 With just three days until the deadline, he goes to his friend Jane for help.

-Jane, also anxious about the big project, got started immediately by writing the code for the game initiation and the "L" piece just like Joe.
+Jane, also anxious about the big project, got started immediately by writing the code for the game initiation and the "L" piece, just like Joe.
 Unlike Joe, however, she quickly realized that, before writing the code for the other pieces, she should generalize the "L" piece to [subclass](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)#Subclasses_and_superclasses) a more general "Piece" class.
-Like this, she works; though she's slow to start, she finds that as time goes on, the code gets easier and easier to write.
+With this rhythm of writing, then reflecting, then writing, then reflecting, she works; and though she's slow to start, she finds that as time goes on, the code gets easier and easier to write.
 Things build nicely off each other, and she is due to finish her project with a few days to spare!

 Luckily, Jane is already done with her project by the time that Joe comes to her for help; she's able to help him untangle some of his code and finish everything, just in time for the deadline, and they programmed happily ever after 🌈

-# Not All Programmers Are Created Equally
+## Slow and Steady Wins the Race

 What's the difference between Joe and Jane?
 Why does Joe experience logarithmic returns on time invested, while Jane experiences exponential returns on time invested?